doctorray117/minecraft-ondemand/README.md

 ## Lambda
 A lambda function must exist that turns on your minecraft service.
 We do this with a simple python function that change the "Tasks Desired" count from zero to one when it is invoked.

-Because we are relying on Route53+CloudWatch to invoke the Lambda function, it *must* reside in the N. Virginia (us-east-1) region.
+Because we are relying on Route 53+CloudWatch to invoke the Lambda function, it *must* reside in the N. Virginia (us-east-1) region.

 Create a new function using `Author from scratch`.
 I've used Python 3.9 but the latest version available should be fine.
 Call it something like `minecraft-launcher`.
 The other defaults are fine, it will create an IAM role we will modify afterward.
 We do not need to specify a VPC.